 Summary of The Chicago Residential Landlord And Tenant Ordinance

-Before the commencement of any written or oral lease, or upon any lease renewal, Chicago apartment landlords with dwelling units governed by the landlord-tenant ordinance are required to provide their tenants with a summary of the ordinance.
-Fortunately, they need not prepare their own summary.
+Before the commencement of any written or oral lease or upon any lease renewal, Chicago apartment landlords with dwelling units governed by the landlord-tenant ordinance must provide their tenants with a summary of the ordinance.
 The Commissioner of the Department of Housing and Economic Development prepares such a summary, and a copy is available here.
 In the wake of Chicago’s notorious 2003 balcony collapse, the following language must also be included in the summary of the ordinance that’s delivered to renters: “The porch or deck of this building should be designed for a live load of up to 100 pounds per square foot and is safe only for its intended use.
 Protect your safety.
 Do not overload the porch or deck.
 If you have questions about porch or deck safety, call the City of Chicago non-emergency number, 3-1-1.”

 Chicago Security Deposit Interest Rate Summary

-Before the commencement of any written or oral Chicago apartment lease, or upon any lease renewal, landlords with dwelling units governed by the ordinance are also required to provide a summary of the respective rights, obligations, and remedies of landlords and tenants with respect to security deposits, including the interest rate to be paid on security deposits (as announced at the beginning of each year by the City Comptroller), as well as the interest rate in effect during the preceding two years.
+Before the commencement of any written or oral Chicago apartment lease or upon any lease renewal, landlords with dwelling units governed by the ordinance are also required to provide a summary of the respective rights, obligations, and remedies of landlords and tenants concerning security deposits, including the interest rate to be paid on security deposits (as announced at the beginning of each year by the City Comptroller), as well as the interest rate in effect during the preceding two years.
 (The city makes a form available, and a copy can always be found here.)
-In recent years, landlords have gradually moved away from security deposits and have begun assessing non-refundable move-in fees as a means of avoiding the punitive effects of the ordinance.
-Just to be safe, we at Domu recommend that the security deposit interest summary be delivered to tenants even in cases where no security deposit is taken.
-The piece of paper costs two cents and the peace of mind is priceless.
+In recent years, landlords have gradually moved away from security deposits.
+They have begun assessing non-refundable move-in fees to avoid the punitive effects of the ordinance.
+Even if a Chicago landlord opts not to collect a security deposit, the security deposit interest summary should accompany the lease that the landlord provides to the tenant.

 Chicago Security Deposit Receipt

 Landlords who take security deposits (and whose dwelling units are governed by the ordinance) must also provide tenants with a security deposit receipt indicating the amount of the security deposit, the name of the person receiving it (or the identity of the landlord for whom it is received), the date on which it is received, and a description of the dwelling unit.
 The receipt must be signed by the person receiving the security deposit.
 In addition, the landlord must disclose in the lease the name of the financial institution where the security deposit is being kept.
 (Some landlords make this disclosure on the security deposit receipt, reference that receipt in the lease, then require the tenant to initial the reference, signifying delivery of the receipt.)
-If, during the lease period, a security deposit is transferred from one financial institution to another, the landlord is required, within 14 days of the transfer, to notify the tenant in writing of the name and address of the new financial institution.
-There are special rules that apply to security deposits accepted by electronic funds transfer, and these rules can be found, along with the remainder of the landlord-tenant ordinance, in Chapter 5-12 of the Chicago Municipal Code.
+Suppose, during the lease period, a security deposit is transferred from one financial institution to another.
+In that case, the landlord is required, within 14 days of the transfer, to notify the tenant in writing of the name and address of the new financial institution.
+Special rules apply to security deposits accepted by electronic funds transfer.
+These rules can be found, along with the remainder of the landlord-tenant ordinance, in Chapter 5-12 of the Chicago Municipal Code.
 A sample security deposit receipt can be found on Domu.